What is a Mission?

 Will I get software updates?

 Yes.
 Hi-flier is an online product, or software-as-a-service (SaaS).
-Updates will happen automatically, and we’ll let you know when things have changed.
-You don’t have to install anything or keep it up-to-date yourself.
+Updates will happen automatically, and we’ll let you know periodically when things have changed.
+You don’t have to install anything or keep anything up-to-date yourself.

 What about security?